How to Use Microsoft Power Automate Workflows – Tutorial Guide for Beginners

 Business Process flows are based on a defined set of actions to help people complete tasks faster and with fewer errors.

-There are three ways to launch a flow:
+There are three ways to launch a flow using automation tools:

 • Start from scratch with one of the workflows listed above.